isubit/luggage/README.md

 * `bash scripts/build_luggage.sh` It may be helpful to define bash environment variables for `$APACHEUSER` and `$DBCREDS`.
 It will assume your database is at localhost unless you have defined a different host in `$DBHOST`.
 * If the installation script is successful, it will provide you with a one-time log in link for the admin user.

-More verbose instructions can be found at http://luggagedocs.info/installing-luggage-scratch

 Versions
 ----
 Development of Luggage takes place on the 'development' branch in Github.
 Pull requests should be made against the 'development' branch.